-- 22. Where notification of a criminal conviction or caution has been received by the GDC, the Fitness to Practise Team will liaise with the Registration Team to confirm whether: - (a) the matters have already been considered during the registration application process - (b) the registrant did not declare the caution / conviction on the application form
+- 23. Where notification of a criminal conviction or caution has been received by the GDC, the Fitness to Practise Team will liaise with the Registration Team to confirm whether: - (a) the matters have already been considered during the registration application process - (b) the registrant did not declare the caution / conviction on the application form

-If (a), the matter was considered during the registrant's registration application process, it will not be considered again by the Fitness to Practise team, and the case against the registrant will be closed.
+If (a), the matter was considered during the registrant's registration application process, it will not be considered again by the Fitness to Practise team, and the case against the registrant will be closed4.

-If (b), the caution/conviction itself will be considered, as will an allegation of not having declared a caution / conviction to the GDC unless the conviction or caution is 'protected' in accordance with the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2013 ('the Order') which came into force on 29 May 2013 .
-Where a conviction or caution was not declared at the point of registration and was not 'protected' in accordance with 'the Order' the associated conduct (misleading, deliberately misleading, and dishonest behaviour) should also be assessed.
-4
+If (b), the caution/conviction itself will be considered, as will an allegation of not having declared a caution / conviction to the GDC unless the conviction or caution is 'protected' in accordance with the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2013 ('the Order') which came into force on 29 May 2013.
+Where a conviction or caution was not declared at the point of registration and was not 'protected' in accordance with 'the Order' the associated conduct (misleading, deliberately misleading, and dishonest behaviour) should also be assessed and can form an allegation even if the caution or conviction has become protected at the date of the hearing."5

-- 23. Similarly to the Registration team, when considering the conviction/caution impacts on a registrant's fitness to practise, Case Examiners and/or the Investigating Committee will consider a number of factors, as outlined in Annex B. - 24.
+- 24. When considering the conviction/caution impacts on a registrant's fitness to practise.
+Case Examiners and/or the Investigating Committee will consider a number of factors, as outlined in Annex B. - 25.
 Where the registrant has been charged with an offence, the GDC will await the outcome of the trial before continuing their investigation.
 However in exceptional circumstances where the nature of the offence is serious and poses a high risk to public protection, public interest or to the reputation of the profession, then a referral to the Interim Orders Committee (IOC) could be considered.